-The Eligible Individual must notify the Group Administrator when a Significant Life Event or other change occurs.
+The Eligible Individual must notify the Group Administrator when a Significant Life Event or other change occurs (or report the event through MyCPG Accounts).
+For Significant Life Events reported through MyCPG Accounts, the Group Administrator is responsible for reviewing the event and any requested coverage change and approving or denying the coverage change within seven (7) days of the report.
 The Group Administrator should request supporting documentation regarding Dependent eligibility or loss of eligibility.

-The Group Administrator must then notify the Medical Trust through a MAP submission within 60 days after the event.
+For Significant Life Events not reported through MyCPG Accounts, the Group Administrator must then notify the Medical Trust through a MAP submission within 60 days after the event.
 Failure by the Group Administrator to perform this task could jeopardize the Eligible Individual's/Eligible Dependent's enrollment.